tydeFriz/DiaNA-interpreter/README.md

 The CUT operator separates a Strand into 2 Strands.
 It takes 2 parameter:
 - the first is a label that it will be searched in the code.
-- the second is a string wich is either "up" or "down".
+- the second is a string wich is either "UP" or "DOWN".

 The CUT operator searches the whole code for LABEL Acids that match its first parameter and takes one at random.